Odisha govt scraps bidding process for 20 mines

 The reservation of mineral blocks for end use, including the definition of end use and Reserve Prices as approved earlier, shall be retained as such in this fresh auction, he said.
 The new time schedule for auction of the 20 blocks as finalized in consultation with the Transaction Advisor (TA), has been intimated to the Director of Mines.

-The letter of intent will be provided to the successful bidder between February 10 and 29, the official said..
+The letter of intent will be provided to the successful bidder between February 10 and 29, the official said.
+The opposition BJP and Congress, however, criticised the state government for withdrawing the auction notice in the middle of the bidding process.

+"They might be doing this knowingly to favour any company.
+Why cannot the government prepare a faultless auction notice?" asked OPCC president Niranjan Patnaik.
+BJP general secretary P Harichandan said, "There is a smell of corruption in the bidding process."
+Steel and Mines Minister Prafulla Mallick, however, said, "Where is corruption when the mines have not been auctioned at all?
+There should be a logic behind any allegation."
+PTI AAM NN NN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)